How Much Do Large Language Models Know about Human Motion? A Case Study in 3D Avatar Control: Appendix

 \subsection{Generating Raw Avatar Control Parameters}

-To generate the raw avatar control parameters, we extend our approach by incorporating the model specifications of $\mathcal{M}$ into $\texttt{Text}(\mathcal{M})$, including the initial joint coordinates and descriptions of the joint rotational directions.
-For strategies $\mathcal{Q}$, we query the LLM to generate an animation plan $\mathcal{P}$ by sequentially determining relevant joints, rotational directions, and movement quantities.
-This plan is then directly mapped to $\mathcal{C}$ with null \texttt{Rules}.
+To generate the raw avatar control parameters, we extend our approach by incorporating the SMPL model specifications into the textual summarization, including the initial joint coordinates and descriptions of the joint rotational directions.
+For querying strategies, we query the LLM to generate an animation plan by sequentially determining relevant joints, rotational directions, and movement quantities which can directly be executed.

 \lstset{style=MyListingStyle_0}

 \lstset{style=MyListingStyle_0}